 Why Trekking Permits Are Mandatory in Nepal?

 A trekking permit is an official document that allows you to explore Nepal’s beautiful mountain trails legally.
-It is not just a legal requirement; this ensures your safety and help the government monitor trekkers and respond quickly in case of any emergencies.
+It is not just a legal requirement; this ensures your safety and helps the government monitor trekkers and respond quickly in case of any emergencies.

 - Ensures trekker safety and rescue support